hashicorp/packer-plugin-vsphere/README.md

 * `vsphere-clone` - This builder clones an existing virtual machine template, modifies the template, and then saves it as a new image.
 The builder uses the vSphere API to build images on a vSphere cluster or ESXi host by connecting to a vCenter Server instance.

+* `vsphere-supervisor` - This builder deploys a vm to a vSphere Supervisor cluster by using the VM-Service API.

 ## Requirements

 * [VMware vSphere][docs-vsphere] 6.5 or later.